michalw100/michalw100/README.md

 <h1 align="center">Hi 👋, I'm Michal Walden</h1>

 💻 Hi there!
-I'm Michal, a passionate Full Stack Developer with a knack for turning ideas into functional and impactful applications.
+I'm Michal, a passionate Software Developer with a knack for turning ideas into functional and impactful applications.
 I love exploring new technologies and solving challenges creatively.

 <br/>